Overcoming Resistance by Knowing Our Own Character

 Overcoming Resistance by Giving Gradual Tastes of Experience

-Rinpoche followed this advice, and then automatically, he began to meditate for slightly longer, and then longer periods.
+Rinpoche followed this advice.
+He began to meditate for slightly longer, and then longer periods.
 After taking this gentle entry, within a year or two, having some experience with the practice, he naturally began to expand the time.
-And the key to this was that it happened automatically.
+And the key to this was that it happened automatically and organically.
 Rinpoche didn’t feel like he was being pressured.
 He was overcoming resistance by not pushing himself too hard or creating too many rules in the beginning.

 Overcoming Resistance and Developing Joy

 When we take this approach, we become joyful about our own practice.
 And, we’ll gradually start adding time to our meditation sessions in a natural, more holistic way.
 We are overcoming resistance by destroying its cause–the underlying fear.
-Why are we resisting so much?
+Why do we resist so much?
 Because we don’t know what might happen if we apply ourselves to meditation!
-We’re afraid of what we don’t know–that’s very normal.
+We’re afraid of what we don’t know and that’s very normal.
 But when we start small, by simply following the instruction to check ourselves–we don’t need to resist.
 That’s not so scary, right?

 Can you recognize any fears?
 What happens if you sit for 5 or 10 minutes in meditation?
 Don’t push too much, but gently check, reflect, and meditate a bit.
 If you stick with this new habit, in an easy-going way, do you experience less resistance?